Anandhakryshnan/Hire_Hub/README.md

 - [📜 License](#license)

 ## 📖 Introduction
-The University Placement Management System is designed to streamline and enhance the placement process for universities, students, and companies.
+The Placement Management System is designed to streamline and enhance the placement process for universities, students, and companies.
 Built using the MERN stack, the system provides a user-friendly platform for job matching, communication, and data management.

 ## ✨ Features
 - **Efficient Placement Management**: Automates and streamlines the placement process, reducing manual administrative tasks.